constantin9845/file-lock/README.md

 ## To DO

-- Add auth tag option
+- Add tag authentication for decryption,
-- when auth tag --> reuse nonce.
+- Authentication very slow -> only with hw accel.
+- Other, faster method for pure software implementation?

 - Slow performance, implement AES-NI, key expansion should happen once only.
 - Can write to file and GMAC be multithreaded?